SimeonHristov99/aoc_2023/aoc_2023/day12/notes.md

 ### Create a plan of attack for part 2

-- [ ] Main steps outlined and vision for the end result is written down.
+- [X] Main steps outlined and vision for the end result is written down.

+### Alter the process so that processing is faster

+- [X] Add a function that checks whether we should continue to generate new sequences.
+- [ ] Add the `expand` function.
+- [ ] Make sure processing is fast on the sample.

 ### Submit answers for part 2